 “You can’t convince a believer of anything; for their belief is not based on evidence, it’s based on a deep-seated need to believe.” ― Carl Sagan

 Religion constantly mutates the culture to fit its superstition and mythology.
 It’s never a good thing.
 On the surface, most organized religions proclaim their goodness.
 They create outreaches to prove that their intentions are positive.
 Yet, the outcomes are always the same, more division and conflict.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. Mcafee

 Belief in fairytales is a problem.
 Ignoring those who believe in fairytales is also a problem because they are the ones who start religions.
 So, the only way to make the world a better place is the challenge their superstitions and mythologies instead of protecting their rights to uphold such dogma as fact.

 Organized religions want you to become a believer and sell their product to others.
 They have “missions” set up to proselytize and indoctrinate.
 They want you to convert or attempt to convert as many new customers as possible.

-So, to believe or not to believe doesn’t matter, as long as you don’t require others to accept what you think.
-If you have an imaginary friend, that’s all and good.
-But, don’t require others to share in your illusion.
+So, to believe or not to believe doesn’t matter as long as you don’t require others to accept what you think.
+If you have an imaginary friend, that’s all good.
+But don’t require others to share in your illusion.